duarte-dot/trybers-and-dragons/README.md

-# Trybers and dragons
+# Trybers and Dragons

-Este projeto em TypeScript implementa um sistema de RPG com classes, heranças e interfaces para criar personagens, raças, arquétipos e monstros.
-O projeto atende aos seguintes requisitos:
+This TypeScript project implements an RPG system with classes, inheritance, and interfaces to create characters, races, archetypes, and monsters.
+The project meets the following requirements:

-## Classes e Heranças
+## Classes and Inheritance

-- Race: Classe base para criar raças.
+- Race: Base class for creating races.

-- Classes que herdam de Race: Implementam raças específicas.
+- Subclasses inheriting from Race: Implement specific races.

-- Energy: Interface para gerenciar a energia dos personagens.
+- Energy: Interface for managing characters' energy.

-- Archetype: Classe base para criar arquétipos.
+- Archetype: Base class for creating archetypes.

-- Classes que herdam de Archetype: Implementam arquétipos específicos.
+- Subclasses inheriting from Archetype: Implement specific archetypes.

-- Fighter: Interface para personagens que podem lutar.
+- Fighter: Interface for characters capable of combat.

-- Character: Classe que representa os personagens jogáveis.
+- Character: Class representing playable characters.

-## Interface SimpleFighter
+## SimpleFighter Interface

-SimpleFighter: Interface para personagens que participam de combates.
+SimpleFighter: Interface for characters participating in combat.

-## Classes de Monstros e Confronto
+## Monster Classes and Combat

-Monster: Classe para criar monstros.
+Monster: Class for creating monsters.

-PVP: Classe para criar confrontos entre personagens jogáveis.
+PVP: Class for creating confrontations between playable characters.

-## Requisitos Bônus
+## Bonus Requirements

-- PVE: Classe para criar confrontos entre personagens jogáveis e monstros.
+- PVE: Class for creating confrontations between playable characters and monsters.

-- Dragon: Classe para criar dragões como tipo especial de monstros.
+- Dragon: Class for creating dragons as a special type of monster.